Innovación y gestión de programas colaborativa y sincronizada para nuevos programas

 As part of its growth strategy, Duqueine management realized that deploying a good methodology and developing collaborative knowledge sharing required the company to implement tools that would help organize the operations of several departments.
 Duqueine started by conducting a benchmark among the leading product lifecycle management (PLM) vendors to identify the best product data management (PDM) and digital manufacturing solutions for its needs.

-Siemens PLM Software won the benchmark because its Teamcenter® software and Tecnomatix® portfolio offered the best collaborative platform for reaching Duqueine’s needs.
+Siemens Digital Industries Software won the benchmark because its Teamcenter® software and Tecnomatix® portfolio offered the best collaborative platform for reaching Duqueine’s needs.
 The fact that Teamcenter demonstrated its ability to easily manage the data created using CATIA® software, Duqueine’s computer-aided design (CAD) system, was also important.
-More than that, Duqueine’s management has found that Siemens PLM Software has proven to provide excellent support, which Duqueine considers critical to a successful deployment.
+More than that, Duqueine’s management has found that Siemens Digital Industries Software has proven to provide excellent support, which Duqueine considers critical to a successful deployment.

 Duqueine made the initial deployment of Teamcenter in 2010, followed shortly thereafter with the Manufacturing Process Planner (MPP) solution in the Tecnomatix portfolio.
 MPP is embedded technology inside Teamcenter.